 - Take a deep inhale and exhale slowly.

-- Hold the breath out.
+- Exhale completely and hold the breath out.

 - Pull your belly inwards towards the spine.